Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Motivation

-\parabf{Parallelized model serving.} To concurrently utilize multiple GPUs for a single LLM inference service (\eg to accommodate larger KV cache by increasing GPU memory), a series of parallelism strategies is proposed.
+In LLM inference services, enlarging parallelism is the dominant technique to support long context without accuracy loss, because it utilizes multiple GPUs for a single service instance (\eg to accommodate larger KV Cache by increasing GPU memory).
+A series of parallelism strategies has been proposed.

-The most fundamental and widely deployed parallelism strategy is TP.
-In each transformer layer, different headers in the MHA are distributed across various workers (each worker possesses a GPU), and the tensors in the MLP are divided into segments, each managed by a different worker.
+The most common parallelism strategy is Tensor Parallel (TP).
+In each transformer layer, different headers in the MHA are distributed across various workers (each worker possesses a GPU), and the weights in the FFN are divided into segments, each managed by a different worker.
 During the computation of each layer, each worker computes partial results and uses AllReduce among workers to generate the final results.
-With TP, the weights of MHA, MLP, and KV cache can be evenly distributed across all workers.
+With TP, the weights of MHA, FFN, and KV Cache are evenly distributed across all workers.

 Besides TP, other parallelism strategies are also introduced in the inference scenario.
-Pipeline Parallelism (PP) splits different transformer layers among different workers to divide memory pressure across different GPUs.
-Sequence Parallelism (SP) splits the input sequence into multiple parts and serves them with different GPUs in sequence.
-In a $PP=N/SP=N$ case, during the serving of each request, only $1/N$ GPUs are activated in any time slot, leading to significantly low utilization~\cite{TP_is_good1}.
-For serving Mixtures-of-Experts (MoE) models, Expert Parallelism (EP) is specifically designed to optimize the use of more GPUs.
+Pipeline Parallel (PP) splits different transformer layers among different workers to divide memory pressure across different GPUs.
+Sequence Parallel (SP) splits the input sequence into multiple parts and serves them with different GPUs.
+For serving Mixtures-of-Experts (MoE) models, Expert Parallel (EP) is designed to optimize the use of more GPUs.

-According to our production statistics (containing thousands of instances), TP is the dominant parallelism strategy.
-91.7\% of multi-GPU LLM serving instances employ TP.
-Only 3.2\% of instances employ TP+EP, while none employ PP/SP.
-Therefore, in this paper, we focus mainly on solving performance challenges in the TP scenario.